AnastasKosstow/QuickRedis/README.md

 ==========================

 > A .NET library for easy integration of Redis in a fluent manner.

-Getting Started
-To use the library in your project, follow these steps:
+> To use the library in your project, follow these steps:

-Install the Redis.Cache NuGet package.
+Add "redis" section in your appsetting.json file, and "ConnectionString" with valid redis connection.

 ```json
   "Redis": {